ioBroker/ioBroker.ham/README.md

 * (Apollon77) Updates for Homebridge-Wrapper

 ### 0.2.5 (2018.06.18)
-* (Apollon77) Catch all console logs from Homegridge and make available as debug log
+* (Apollon77) Catch all console logs from Homebridge and make available as debug log

 ### 0.2.4 (2018.06.18)
 * (Apollon77) Updates for Homebridge-Wrapper